 Sales management is the coordination of people and resources to effectively produce the desired goal.
-These long term goals include increasing sales volume, contributing to the sales pipeline, and continuing to focus on growing revenue.
+These long term goals can be wide ranging, however they are generally increased sales volume, contribution to profits, and continuous growth.
 To achieve these objectives, sales managers have vast responsibilities including, but not limited to: demand/sales forecasting, establishing quotas/objectives, budgeting, organization, recruitment, training, compensation, and sales performance evaluation.
 In the end of the day, however, the most important role of sales management is not to manage sales, but to manage the people who make the sales.

 Sales managers have one of the most vital roles in any organization.
 Without one, a sales team will most likely become dead in the water.
 A good manager organizes and drives their sales team towards achieving their goals of increased revenue and productivity.
 The tone and culture of the sales teams, created by sales management, can help generate passion and boost moral among individual reps.

 This area of sales management involves setting the objectives toward which the sales team will work.
 Some of the individual tasks involved are setting overall sales targets, quotas, demand/sales forecasting and strategy.

-As we discussed earlier, an integral portion of sales management is recruiting..
+An integral portion of sales management.
 Sales managers are tasked with managing the personnel they have under them.
 This extends from the recruitment and hiring of staff, through training and one on one coaching.
 When it comes to the recruitment of staff, sales managers must analyze the open position, create a job description, and qualify the applicants.